pelias/documentation/leaflet-geocoder.md

 So far, you have referenced the necessary files, initialized Leaflet with a map container on the page, and added data to the map.
 Now, you are ready to add the Search box from the Mapzen Search plug-in.

-1. Inside the same `<script>` tag, and after the `}).addTo(map);` line, initialize a search box with the following code.
+1. Inside the same `<script>` tag, start a new line after the `}).addTo(map);` line, and initialize a search box with the following code.

     ```js
     var geocoder = L.control.geocoder('search-VzKH_PI').addTo(map);
     ```

     The search-VzKH_PI text is the Mapzen Search API key, which is provided for you at MaptimeOAK.
-Because the search service is provided for free, the key is a way to make sure that the performance is good for everyone.
-If you want to use Mapzen Search after this event, you need to obtained your own API key from https://mapzen.com/developers.
-Then, paste it here instead of this one.
+Because the search service is free, the key is a way to make sure that the performance is acceptable for everyone.
+The key you are provided will expire, so if you want to use Mapzen Search after this event, you need to obtain your own API key from https://mapzen.com/developers and replace it here.

 2. Save your edits and refresh the browser.
 You should see a small magnifying glass icon in the left corner, near the zoom controls.